-Permanent sign: A sign designed to be installed permanently in the ground or wall of a building that is constructed out of durable materials. -a minimum of 42 inches deep by use of a steel post, wood post or other appropriate materials.
+Permanent sign: A sign designed to be installed permanently in the ground a minimum of forty-two (42) inches deep by use of a steel post, wood post or other appropriate materials.

 Political sign: A temporary sign used in connection with local, state, or national elections or referendums.